fernando-mc/fernandomc.com/content/posts/public-transit-game-theory.md

 +++

 When I moved back to the Seattle area from Philadelphia I started riding a prominent Seattle commuter train several times a week.
-After the first few weeks of commutting I was surprised by how infrequently I saw Seattle ticket enforcement officers.
+After the first few weeks of commuting I was surprised by how infrequently I saw Seattle ticket enforcement officers.
 I've always paid my fare (and plan to continue doing so because trains are awesome and I support public transit), but I started to wonder, if I were a perfectly rational, amoral decision maker and didn't care about public transit would I still pay?

 ![Photo of Seattle Light Rail](/images/public_transit_game_theory/light-rail-train.jpg)